jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/philosophy.md

       between the Dentist and the Patient.</strong> For us it is essential that you get to understand and reason what your dental problem is, what were its causes and what are its consequences and therapeutic alternatives, so that together we can give it solution and can also prevent its recurrence.
-Of course it must be that <strong>prevention is the cornerstone of any health strategy.</strong></p>
+We should remember that <strong>prevention is the cornerstone of any health strategy.</strong></p>
   - type: 2
     titleimage: "/img/icon-money.jpg"
     contentimage: "/img/sections-economics.jpg"